bestwebsoft/facebook-like-button-wordpress-plugin/readme.txt

 * Ability to install Facebook Button icon with a link to the account page, including settings adjustment functionality via WordPress admin panel.

 == Upgrade Notice ==

+= V2.29 =
+Plugin optimization is done.
+Plugin tabs is added.

+= V2.28 =
+Html5 version of Like button is added.
+Screenshots are updated.
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.1.
+Problem with blink of Like button is fixed.
+Problem with wrong thumbnails when putting Like is fixed.
+Problem with language of Like button when using shortcode is fixed.

+= V2.27 =
+The French language file is added to the plugin.
+We updated all functionality for wordpress 3.8.
+BWS plugins section is updated.

+= V2.26 =
+We added posibility to add images with png extension as custom image for My Page button.
+New default image for the My Page button.
+The Indonesian language file is added to the plugin.
+We updated our screenshots.

+= V2.25 =
+Problem with styles is fixed.

+= V2.24 =
+Add checking installed wordpress version.
+Activation of radio button or checkbox by clicking on its label.
+We updated all functionality for wordpress 3.7.1.
+Problem with undefined variable post_ID for multisite fixed.

 = V2.23 =
 We updated all functionality for wordpress 3.6.1.
 The Ukrainian language file is added to the plugin.